data-engineering-helpers/data-contracts/datacontract.com/README.md

 [18:01:16]       invalid_percent(freq) = 0 % [PASSED]
 [18:01:16] All is good.
 No failures.
 No warnings.
 No errors.
 ```

-  + With the SodaCL CLI:
+* Launch a few data quality checks with Soda Core, directly with the SodaCL CLI
+  (without the `datacontract` CLI):
 ```bash
 $ soda scan -d duckdb_local -c soda-conf.yml contracts/data-contract-flight-route-quality.yaml
 [16:16:10] Soda Core 3.0.50